-In the United States, an estimated 43.4 million adults suffer from a mental illness.1 Mental illnesses are significantly impairing and can be life-threatening.
-Based on the most recent estimates, mental illnesses accounted for 21.3 percent of all years lived with disability in the United States.2 Suicide accounts for the loss of more than 42,000 American lives each year; it is the second leading cause of death in youth and young adults aged 10-34, and the tenth leading cause of death overall in the United States.3
+In the United States, an estimated 44.7 million adults suffer from a mental illness, which are significantly impairing and can be life-threatening.2 Mental and substance abuse disorders are the third leading cause of disability in the United States, accounting for 12.7 percent of all years lived with disability.3 One of the most tragic outcomes of untreated mental illness is suicide.
+Suicide accounts for the loss of more than 44,000 American lives each year; it is the second leading cause of death in youth and young adults aged 15-34, and the tenth leading cause of death overall.4

 Neuroscience and Basic Behavioral Science

-The Division of Neuroscience and Basic Behavioral Science (DNBBS) supports research in the areas of basic neuroscience, genetics, basic behavioral science, research training, resource development, and drug discovery.
-In cooperation with other NIMH programs and the wider research community, DNBBS ensures that relevant basic scientific knowledge is generated and used in pursuit of improved methods that, in the long term, will be used to diagnose, treat, and prevent mental illnesses.
+The Division of Neuroscience and Basic Behavioral Science (DNBBS) provides support for research in the areas of basic neuroscience, genetics, basic behavioral science, research training, resource development, and drug discovery.
+In cooperation with other NIMH programs and the wider research community, this program ensures that relevant basic scientific knowledge is generated and used in pursuit of improved methods that, in the long term, could be used to diagnose, treat, and prevent mental illnesses.

-The Division of Translational Research (DTR) supports integrative, multidisciplinary research, and training programs that translate findings from basic science in order to discover the causes, mechanisms, and trajectories of mental illnesses, and to develop effective interventions for children and adults.
-DTR supports research on the characteristics of and risk factors for mental illnesses; the neurobehavioral mechanisms of psychopathology; the trajectories of risk and resilience based on the interactive influences of genetics, brain development, environment, and experience; and, the design and testing of innovative treatments and interventions.
-As such, DTR-supported research efforts are designed to have predominantly medium-term impact.
+The Division of Translational Research (DTR) supports integrative, multidisciplinary research and training programs that translate findings from basic science to discover the causes, mechanisms, and trajectories of mental illnesses, and develop effective interventions for individuals across the lifespan.
+DTR supports research on the characteristics of, and risk factors for, mental illnesses; the neurobehavioral mechanisms of psychopathology; the trajectories of risk and resilience based on the interactive influences of genetics, brain development, environment, and experience; and the design and testing of innovative treatments and interventions.
+As such, DTR-supported research efforts are designed to have intermediate-term impact.

 Services and Intervention Research

-The Division of Services and Intervention Research (DSIR) supports research that evaluates the effectiveness of psychosocial, pharmacological, somatic, rehabilitative, and combined interventions to prevent or treat mental and behavioral illnesses.
+The Division of Services and Intervention Research (DSIR) supports research that evaluates the effectiveness of psychosocial, pharmacological, somatic, rehabilitative, and combined interventions to prevent or treat mental illnesses.
 DSIR refines and evaluates treatment and preventive interventions for children, adolescents, and adults, focusing on acute and long-term symptom reduction, remission, and improved community functioning.
-DSIR also supports mental health services research, including interventions to improve the quality and outcomes of care; organization- and system-level interventions to enhance service delivery; and, strategies for widespread dissemination and implementation of evidence-based treatments into routine care settings.
-Studies funded by DSIR are designed to have short-term impact, targeted at improving care for patients currently suffering from debilitating psychiatric disorders.
+DSIR also supports mental health services research, including interventions to improve the quality and outcomes of care; organization- and system-level interventions to enhance service delivery; and strategies for widespread dissemination and implementation of evidence-based treatments into routine care settings.
+DSIR funds studies that are designed to have short-term impact, targeted at improving care for patients currently suffering from debilitating psychiatric disorders.

-The Division of AIDS Research (DAR) supports research and research training addressing the priority areas outlined in the NIH HIV/AIDS Research Priorities and Guidelines for Determining AIDS Funding.34 DAR supports behavioral and social science research critical to the goal of reducing HIV/AIDS incidence through developing and testing new prevention strategies, including expanded testing and linkage to care, vaccines, microbicides, and pre-exposure prophylaxis approaches.
-Behavioral and social science research is critical to understanding individual and community acceptance of prevention strategies, so that the delivery of such strategies is fully optimized, widely disseminated, and successfully implemented.
-Moreover, DAR research places special emphasis on World Health Organization-defined key populations, health disparities, and the impact of mental illnesses that may increase the risk for HIV acquisition or negatively impact the health outcomes of those living with HIV.
+The Division of AIDS Research (DAR) supports research and research training that addresses the priority areas outlined in the NIH HIV/AIDS Research Priorities and Guidelines for Determining AIDS Funding.42 DAR-supported research includes behavioral and social science studies aimed at reducing HIV/AIDS incidence through the development, testing, and implementation of new and improved prevention strategies, including expanded testing and linkage to care, vaccines, microbicides, and pre-exposure prophylaxis approaches.
+Behavioral and social science research is critical to understanding individual and community acceptance and uptake of prevention strategies, such that the delivery of these strategies is fully optimized, widely disseminated, and successfully implemented.
+Moreover, DAR research places special emphasis on World Health Organization-defined key populations, health disparities, and the impact of mental illnesses that may increase the risk for contracting HIV or negatively impact the health outcomes of those living with HIV.

-DAR is also actively participating in cure efforts by supporting research on methods to eliminate HIV in infected individuals by eradicating or silencing the virus from biological reservoirs in the central nervous system (CNS).
-As many drugs designed to eradicate the virus are unable to penetrate the CNS, the CNS can act as a protected reservoir for HIV.
-Therefore, HIV latency within the CNS is critically important to consider in studies of eradication and reactivation.
-This work may also inform methods to prevent or treat the neurological comorbidities of HIV, with targeted research to understand HIV-induced neurological pathology, with a particular emphasis on the premature aging associated with long-term HIV disease and long-term antiretroviral therapy.
-Through its commitment to bringing multidisciplinary expertise to agency-wide strategic planning efforts, DAR is working to ensure that effective integration of biomedical and behavioral approaches is accomplished, bringing us ever closer to an AIDS-free generation.
+DAR also supports research to understand, prevent, or treat the neurological dysfunction associated with HIV infection.
+DAR is participating in cure research by supporting studies to eradicate or silence the HIV virus from biological reservoirs in the central nervous system (CNS).
+HIV latency within the CNS is critically important to consider in studies of eradication and reactivation.
+Many drugs designed to eradicate the virus are unable to penetrate the CNS because it is a protected reservoir for HIV.
+This work may also inform methods to prevent or treat the neurological comorbidities of HIV, with targeted research to understand HIV-induced neurological pathology, with emphases on long-term antiretroviral therapy.
+Additionally, DAR ensures effective integration of biomedical approaches and multidisciplinary expertise are considered at agency-wide planning efforts, bringing us ever closer to an AIDS-free generation.

 Intramural Research Programs

 The Division of Intramural Research Programs (IRP) is the internal research component of NIMH, complementing the Institute’s extramural grant funding program.
-IRP scientists investigate basic, translational, and clinical aspects of brain function and behavior, conducting state-of-the-art research through the use of unique NIH resources.
+IRP scientists investigate basic, translational, and clinical aspects of brain function and behavior, conducting state-of-the-art research using unique NIH resources.
 In addition, the IRP provides an excellent environment for training the next generation of clinical and basic scientists.

 Research Management and Support (RMS)

-RMS provides leadership to NIMH, as well as administrative, budgetary, logistical, and scientific support in the review, award, and monitoring of research grants, training grants, and research and development contracts.
-RMS functions include strategic planning, coordination, and evaluation of NIMH programs; regulatory compliance; coordinating global mental health efforts; and, liaising with other Federal agencies, Congress, and the public.
-In FY 2016 NIMH managed 2,481 research grants, 307 training grants that supported 705 full-time trainee positions, and 200 research and development contracts.
+Research Management and Support (RMS) activities provide administrative, budgetary, logistical, and scientific support in the review, award, and monitoring of research and training grants, and research and development contracts.
+RMS functions include strategic planning, coordination, and evaluation of NIMH programs, regulatory compliance, coordination of global mental health efforts, and liaising with other Federal agencies, Congress, and the public.
+Through RMS activities, NIMH continues to provide administrative support for meritorious basic, clinical, and translational research and continues to promote health information dissemination and education/outreach activities.

-1 Center for Behavioral Health Statistics and Quality.
-(2016).
-Key Substance Use and Mental Health Indicators in the United States: Results from the 2015 National Survey on Drug Use and Health.
-(HHS Publication No. SMA, NSDUH Series H-51).
-Retrieved from http://www.samhsa.gov/data
+29 Substance Abuse and Mental Health Services Administration.
+(2017).
+Key substance use and mental health indicators in the United States: Results from the 2016 National Survey on Drug Use and Health (HHS Publication No. SMA 17-5044, NSDUH Series H-52).
+Retrieved from https://www.samhsa.gov/data/